0xSnowEth/codehawks-security-portfolio/README.md

 ---

-## Audit Summary

-This audit focuses on the security of the **PasswordStore smart contract** and identifies the following key findings:

 ### High-Risk Findings:
 - **Passwords stored on-chain are visible to anyone**, regardless of Solidity variable visibility.
 - The **setPassword function** can be called by anyone, allowing unauthorized users to change the password.